Mike Skinner (racing driver): Richard Childress Racing

 Skinner had 11 Top 10s in the 2000 season, but fell to twelfth in points and lost his crew chief Larry McReynolds, who retired from NASCAR to broadcast the series on Fox Sports.

 In the 2001 season, he had only one top ten and suffered severe injuries in a wreck at Chicagoland Speedway after cutting a right-front tire and crashing head-first in turn 1.
 He was forced to miss the next five races because he suffered a concussion, a broken ankle, and a torn ACL in the crash.
-Free agent driver Robby Gordon was tapped to replace him and had a few Top 10s.
+Free agent driver Robby Gordon was tapped to replace him and had a few top-tens.
 Then the news broke out that Gordon would replace Skinner in the No. 31 Chevy after the 2001 season, and that Lowe's resigned from RCR to sponsor Jeff Gordon and Rick Hendrick's co-owned team for the rookie Jimmie Johnson in 2002.
 Skinner returned at Michigan, but after another accident at Richmond, Skinner opted for surgery to repair his ACL.
 He announced the next morning after the accident that he would miss the remainder of the season.
 In his announcement, he bid farewell to Richard Childress and his team; he also announced that Robby Gordon would replace him again and wished him luck.

 Robby Gordon finished off the season with an upset victory at New Hampshire.